 Water samples from all RSDs shall then be extracted with a negative pressure pump and placed in appropriate sample containers for laboratory analysis.
-All non-dedicated sampling and measurement equipment shall be decontaminated before each use, where reasonably possible.
+All non-dedicated sampling and measurement equipment shall be decontaminated before each use with distilled water, where reasonably possible.
 Sample bottles for different analytes shall be the appropriate type and size and contain the appropriate preservative as summarized in Table 2.
 Sample filtering requirements are also summarized in Table 2.
-Table 2 may be revised by PI or designee for specific sampling sessions as needed.
+Table 2 may be revised by the PI or designee for specific sampling sessions as needed.

-All samples shall be appropriately labeled and sealed and chains of custody shall be maintained and recorded on the Transfer of Custody Form (Attachment A) or the testing laboratory equivalent of this form.
+All samples shall be appropriately labeled and sealed and chains of custody shall be maintained and recorded on the Transfer of Custody Form (Attachment A) or the testing laboratory equivalent of this form and also on the Sample collection, Storage, and Shipping Information Form (Attachment B).
 A field scientific notebook shall be used to document sampling activities, field measurements, and sample collection at each sampling location.
 All variations from established procedures shall be approved by the PI and documented in the scientific notebook.
 All known sources of contamination of samples should be documented in the scientific notebook.